comegrant/dbt_docs_test/projects/data-model/transform/models/mlgold/_mlgold__docs.md

 Latest forecast of the percentage of orders that includes one or more flex dishes (swaps, additions, or removals) for a menu week and company.

 {% enddocs %}

+# Reci-pick Models

+{% docs column__cooking_time_mean %}

+Average cooking time in minutes, calculated as the mean of cooking_time_from and cooking_time_to.

+{% enddocs %}

+{% docs column__has_chefs_favorite_taxonomy %}

+Whether or not the recipe has the chefs favorite taxonomy.
+Created based on keywords matching the taxonomy name.
+Keywords include inspiration, inspirerende, favoritter, chefs choice, cockens val, inspirerande.

+{% enddocs %}

+{% docs column__has_quick_and_easy_taxonomy %}

+Whether or not the recipe has the quick and easy taxonomy.
+Created based on keywords matching the taxonomy name.
+Keywords include express, rask, laget på 1-2-3, fort gjort, snabb, enkelt, hurtig, nem på 5.

+{% enddocs %}

+{% docs column__has_vegetarian_taxonomy %}

+Whether or not the recipe has the vegetarian taxonomy.
+Created based on keywords matching the taxonomy name.
+Keywords include vegetarian, vegan.

+{% enddocs %}

+{% docs column__has_low_calorie_taxonomy %}

+Whether or not the recipe has the low calorie taxonomy.
+Created based on keywords matching the taxonomy name.
+Keywords include low calorie, sunn, sund, roede, kalorismart, viktväktarna, sund, kalorilet.

+{% enddocs %}

+{% docs column__menu_yyyyww %}

+Menu year and week combined into a single integer.

+{% enddocs %}